-An experienced Creative recruiter will tell you that Creative freelancers should be treated like part of the team and deserve the same time and respect as a full-time employee.
-When giving feedback, stay away from words that might come off as hurtful, but are also non-specific.
-Vague feedback is not only unproductive but may alienate your Creative freelancer and make them feel like their work just isn’t understood.
-Even if a complete overhaul of the creative work is necessary, be sure to provide clear constructive guidance going forward and offer your time for future check-ins.
+Creative freelancers are part of your team and deserve the same time and respect as a full-time employee.
+When you provide criticism, avoid language that could be hurtful, overly dismissive, or vague.
+This kind of criticism is completely unproductive and leaves freelancers feeling not only misunderstood, but also unsure of what changes to implement.
+Even if a complete overhaul of the creative work is necessary, be sure to provide guidance going forward, and offer your time for future check-ins.

 Set Clear Expectations

 Setting clear expectations and guidelines at the very beginning of a project streamlines this process and makes it much easier for your creative freelancers to meet your needs.
 Making these expectations, or the notes from your last critique, into a rubric the freelancer can refer back to is highly recommended.
 Make sure that you offer suggestions and reiterate what you’re looking for in the final product, rather than just repeating what you don’t like.
 Goal oriented criticism keeps your team focused and motivated to finish the project on time.